 Best Material for Outdoor Movie Screens

 If you plan to watch an outdoor movie in your backyard, there is a variety of options when it comes to the material the screen is made from.
-Depending on whether the projector you use is a front projector or a rear projector, you have to choose a screen accordingly.
+Depending on whether the projector you use is a front projector or a rear projector, you have to choose the best projector screen accordingly.

 Generally, permanent setups work better for rear projection while a temporary setup is widely used for front project.